 - Try a fitted collarless double breasted coat with vertical darts.
-Key is to focus on great fit in the shoulders and bust.
+Focus on great fit in the shoulders and bust.

-- Princess cut blazers and dresses slenderize your body.
+- Princess-cut blazers, shirts, blouses, and dresses slenderize your body.
 They curve up from the waist to the shoulders and draw the attention up to your shoulders and down to your waist.

 - Pick clothes in substantial, crisp fabrics like cotton or poplin.

 - Add your brooches about an inch under your collarbone halfway between the collarbone and your armpit like Liz Taylor often did when she wore a LBD.
 This trick draws the eyes away from your cleavage and breasts.
-See this guide on how to accessorize with brooches.
+More on how to accessorize with brooches.